Peter Chanel: Veneration

-Chanel was declared a martyr and beatified in 1889.
-He was canonized on 12 June 1954 by Pope Pius XII.
+Chanel was declared a martyr and beatified on 17 November 1889.
+The cause for his canonization was opened on 10 June 1891, and he was canonized on 12 June 1954 by Pope Pius XII.
 Chanel is recognized as the protomartyr and patron saint of Oceania.
 His feast day is 28 April, which is a public holiday in Wallis and Futuna.

-Peter is remembered in the Church of England with a commemoration on 28 April.
+Chanel is remembered in the Church of England with a commemoration on 28 April.

 Legacy

 Marist priests and brothers working in Oceania cover a territory as big as Western Europe.
-The area includes six independent nations and two French territories.
-The Marist Oceania province is the largest in the Society of Mary.
+The area includes six sovereign nations and two French overseas territories.
+The Province of Oceania is the largest in the Society of Mary.

-Several schools and colleges, mostly in Oceania but including Chanel College, Dublin, are named for him.
+Several schools and colleges in Oceania as well as Chanel College, Dublin, are named after him.